Puoi1/CodeHud/README.md

 # CodeHud
 A custom interface for tf2.
-This hud was made from ahud (https://github.com/n0kk/ahud)
+This hud was made from ahud (https://github.com/n0kk/ahud) Credits to n0kk.
 ####Features

 * Custom colors